rubyaustralia/rubyconfau-2013-cfp/todd_kaufman-erb_to_backbone/README.md

 behaves the way we think it should?

 As mature Rails applications are entering their third, fourth, or fifth year of maintenance, we are starting to see the need for a more mature, well factored solution to delivering rich client experiences.
-Backbone is one of many javascript frameworks that is currently looking to fill this void, but our solution should not be to just always start re-writing the application whenever we feel it is starting to fall over from it's own weight!
+Backbone is one of many javascript frameworks currently looking to fill this void, but do we really need to rewrite the system in backbone to achieve a maintainable system?

 This session will walkthrough some approaches for migrating an existing, legacy Rails view into a more maintainable, well factored
 Backbone solution that still leverages a Rails backend and API.
 We'll cover the approach from soup to nuts showing how to progressively refactor the untested ERBs, helper methods, javascript files, and other spaghetti into a well tested and easily maintained
-Coffeescript fueled Backbone view.
+Coffeescript fueled Backbone client.

 ## Todd Kaufman